ahammerle/ahammerle/README.md

 I'm Amelia, an Electrical Engineering student in my Junior year.

 Here you can check out some of my current and past projects.
-I am interested in signal processing, electronics hardware, and RF/communications.
+I am interested in RF/communications, electronics hardware, and signal processing.
 Outside of my studies I enjoy rock climbing, biking, and birding.

 *Please note that this page is in progress*